base-org/web/apps/base-docs/tutorials/docs/4_smart-wallet-and-onchainkit.md

 ---
-title: 'Coinbase Smart Wallet with RainbowKit'
+title: 'Coinbase Smart Wallet with OnchainKit'
-slug: /smart-wallet-and-rainbowkit
+slug: /smart-wallet-and-onchainkit
-description: Learn how to configure RainbowKit to elegantly handle the Coinbase Smart Wallet and EOA wallets including the Coinbase wallet, at the same time.
+description: Learn how to use OnchainKit to easily handle the Coinbase Smart Wallet and EOA wallets including the Coinbase wallet, at the same time.
 author: briandoyle81
 keywords:
   [
     JSON RPC,
     RainbowKit,
-    wagmi React hooks,
+    OnchainKit,
     frontend,
     Next.js,
     Base,